getlantern/lantern-go/README.md

 ```

 When starting the child for the first time, you should see a browser window open
 and prompt you to log in with Mozilla Persona.
-Log in with whatever email address
+Log in with whatever email
-you like.
+address you like.

+Once the child is running, you have a basic HTTP proxy at localhost:8080 that
+you can use to proxy HTTP traffic (HTTPS doesn't work yet).